 If you are a faculty member considering using the case in your class, please complete this form to stay tuned for more information.

 If you are interested in serving as a team mentor, contact your local APICS chapter representative responsible for college/university relations in your area.
 If you already have a student team formed that wishes for you to serve as a mentor, please complete the form below.
-You may download the case for review prior to committing to serve as a mentor.

-Since there may be multiple groups, classes, and disciplines participating in the case competition, each college/university is required to name one individual who will be responsible for identifying the up to two winning teams from your school.
+Since there may be multiple groups, classes, and disciplines participating in the case competition, each college/university is required to name one individual who will be responsible for identifying the 1-2 winning teams from your school.
 This individual will hold the responsibility of arbiter, in case of multiple advisors or groups of teams being involved.
 If there is any dispute regarding who has the authority to serve in that role, please contact APICS to make a final selection of the college/university-wide representative.